Top 3 Questions about IAS 41 Agriculture

 Careful – this is only about plants, not animals.
 So, if you own expensive dogs and use them to breed new dogs, then sorry, it’s NOT a bearer plant.

 - The fair value is not reliably measurable

 When the fair value cannot be measurable, you can measure the asset at its cost less accumulated depreciation.

 However, this is almost never relevant and IAS 41 says that the fair value CAN be measured reliably for biological assets.

 Also, this exemption is available ONLY at initial recognition, never later.
 So, if you received the biological asset as a gift and market prices are not available, you would be able to use cost model.

 In this article, I outlined just a few critical questions related to the correct reporting of agricultural activities.

 We haven’t even touched other things, like how to set the fair value of biological assets and harvested produce, or example of accounting for agricultural activity from the beginning to the end.
-I plan to cover it in the future in some of my next articles.

 Until then, please leave a comment right below this video and let me know your own agricultural issues.
 I’ll try to help out!

 JOIN OUR FREE NEWSLETTER AND GET